 1st -- Download the appropriate form depending on your disability for documentation guidelines.

 2nd -- Make sure your forms are completed and filled out according to the documentation guidelines.
 Your forms must be signed by your Doctor.
 Forms not signed by your Doctor will not be accepted.

 3rd -- Submit your completed required documentation as soon as possible via Fax (678-839-6429), E-Mail at email@example.com, or in person to the Counseling Center offices in 123 Row Hall.

-4th -- Make an appointment with an Accessibility Services Coordinator to review your documentation.
+4th -- Make an appointment with an Accessibility Services Counselor to review your documentation.
 Services and accommodations will be determined in this appointment.
 Make sure to bring back-up copies of all your documentation with you to your appointment.

-*Coordinators are here when you need them.
+*Accessibility Services Counselors are here when you need them.

 All entitlements to accommodations are based on documentation and University System of Georgia's Board of Regents Standards.